1:1 Technology Initiative

 Middle school students will receive the device at the beginning of the school year or upon enrollment.
 In order for a student to receive the device, the guardian and student must sign an Guardian Acknowledgement form and the student must complete a technology training within a few days of receiving the device.
-The online training should be completed by Sept.
-10, 2021, and includes information on digital citizenship, device care and responsible use of the device.
+The online training includes information on digital citizenship, device care and responsible use of the device.

 Each middle school in Frisco ISD has their own plan for how and when students receive their devices.